 Murison Is A Red

-• martintownley27
+- martintownley27

-• 3 min read
+- 3 min read

 Briton Ferry Llansawel Ladies is pleased to announce Mark Murison as new First team manager and Head of Women’s and Girls Football.

-Murison has a good insight into the club as he has been U15 Girls team manager leading them this season as they top the SWWGL U15 League and look forward to playing in the SWWGL Combined League Cup Final.
+Murison has a good insight into the club as he has been U15 Girls team manager, leading them this season as they top the SWWGL U15 League and look forward to playing in the SWWGL Combined League Cup Final.

-After a long and careful selection process Murison's vision and experience stood out from other candidates.
-His vison for the player pathway being something aligned to the clubs vision.
+After a long and careful selection process Murison’s vision and experience stood out from other candidates.
+His vison for the player pathway being something aligned with the club.
+Mark shared why he was attracted to the role at Briton Ferry Llansawel saying,

-Mark shared why he was attracted to the role at Briton Ferry Llansawel saying “I was really attracted to the role because of the ambition of the club and the direction it’s heading in.
+“I was really attracted to the role because of the ambition of the club and the direction it is heading in.

-“There’s a really good youth setup here, which I believe can support the first team in the years to come.
+“There is an excellent youth setup here, which I believe can support the first team in the years to come.

 “With the combination of a strong pathway for young players and a committed environment, it felt like the right place for me to come in and help move things forward.”